Thunder Horse Oil Field: Thunder Horse platform

 The platform took a near-direct hit six weeks later by Hurricane Katrina, but was undamaged.

+As of 2025, the Thunder Horse oil field, operated primarily by BP with ExxonMobil as a partner, is producing oil at an estimated capacity of around 200,000 barrels of oil equivalent per day.
+The field has a peak capacity estimated at 250,000 barrels of oil per day and 200 million cubic feet of gas per day.
+However, current production is somewhat below peak capacity, owing to the natural decline of mature fields, despite expansion projects such as Thunder Horse South Expansion Phase II being brought online as recently as 2021.

 Naming dispute

 Originally called Crazy Horse, BP changed the name out of respect to descendants of the Native American warrior of the same name.
 The company said that it acted after the family of the Lakota warrior and spiritual leader told them that use of his name outside of a spiritual context is sacrilegious.